10varun17/multi-agent-robotics-controllers/README.md

 ```

 ### Building the packages
-From the root of the repo `multi-agent-robotics--controllers`, navigate to the root of the ROS2 workspace.
+From the root of the repo `multi-agent-robotics-controllers`, navigate to the root of the ROS2 workspace.

 ```
 cd ros2_multi_agent_ws